 Ask the Diet Doctor: The Truth About Aloe Vera Juice – Dr. Mike Roussell, PhD, Nutritional Consultant

 People often make the mistake of using the misleadingly soothing-appearing smooth white yogurt made from cow’s milk to treat ulcers.
 Unfortunately, the lactic acid in yogurt actually worsens the condition.

 A much better solution is a plant-based one: Aloe Vera.
 According to The Analyst, the mild-tasting, colorless, and practically odorless juice of this edible and time-honored plant has functions including providing a protective coating to the stomach lining and promoting healing.
 And it isn’t just ulcers that Aloe Vera juice can heal or, at the very least, bring the sufferer much comfort, but also other digestive disorders including heartburn / GERD, diarrhea, constipation, and even hiatal hernia.

 It is truly called a ‘time-honored’ plant as it was used way back in time by Egyptians queens Nefertiti and Cleopatra for their beauty care, and by Alexander the Great and Christopher Columbus to treat their soldiers’ wounds!

-You can find aloe vera juice at your local health food store.
+You can find Aloe Vera juice at your local health food store.
 Keep it refrigerated and follow the instructions on the bottle, or go with what your body tells you that it needs.
-In a time of so many harmful, artificial, and expensive medications, it’s refreshing to know that we can still heal and ourselves and our loved ones with the aid of nature’s gifts, of which the aloe vera plant may be one of the most precious.
+In a time of so many harmful, artificial, and expensive medications, it’s refreshing to know that we can still heal ourselves and our loved ones with the aid of nature’s gifts, of which the Aloe Vera plant may be one of the most precious.